Debt and return pursuit: CIS: overview

 Contractors who know they will not be paying subcontractors for several months should advise the CIS Helpline 0300 200 3210 who will suspend the issue of monthly returns and automatic penalties for up to six months.

-If the situation changes and the contractor starts to engage subcontractors they must let us know so that we can start sending out the monthly return again.
+If the situation changes and the contractor starts to engage subcontractors they must let us know so that we can start up the filing expectation again.

 How the return can be submitted